 Louise received her AMS Early Childhood and Elementary I certification at MMTTC.
 She has been Director of two Montessori schools and, along with her husband, Michael, has directed MMTTC since 1989.
 Louise is the Director of Education for MMTTC and she teaches Montessori philosophy.

-Michael is the Administrative Director of MMTTC, lectures on Montessori philosophy, physical education and personnel development.
+Michael is the Administrative Director of MMTTC, lectures on Montessori philosophy.
 Michael received his PhD from Northwestern University and the AMS Montessori Administrator certification at MMTTC.

 Karen is an experienced AMS Montessori certified Elementary I, Elementary II teacher.
 Karen received her Early Childhood and Elementary I and II certification at MMTTC.
 She is currently a Montessori consultant and lecturer and is the Elementary I Mathematics instructor for MMTTC.